Molly Mahood

 Molly Maureen Mahood (17 June 1919 – 14 February 2017) was a British literary scholar, whose interests ranged from Shakespeare to postcolonial African literature.
 She taught at St Hugh's College, Oxford (1947–1954), the University of Ibadan in Nigeria (1954–1963), the University of Dar es Salaam in Tanzania (1963–1967), and the University of Kent at Canterbury (1967–1979).

 Early life and education

-Mahood was born on 17 June 1919 in Wimbledon, London, England.
+The daughter of James Mahood, CBE, assistant paymaster-general, Molly Mahood was born on 17 June 1919 in Wimbledon, London, England.
 She was educated at Surbiton High School, an all-girls private school in Kingston upon Thames, London.
-She studied English at King's College, London, and graduated with a first class honours degree in 1941.
+She studied English at King's College, London, and graduated with a first-class honours degree in 1941.
 She and her fellow students were evacuated to Bristol because of the increasing threat of bombs during the Second World War.
 She continued her studies and completed a Master of Arts (MA) degree with a dissertation on 17th-century comedy.